Fellow-Consulting-AG/docapp-docs/docs/en/doc2/doc2-with-infor/configuring-sso-in-cloud.md

 ![](/_images/doc2/infor sso/SSO-service-provider-settings.png){ loading=lazy }

-This part is successfully completed when you see the following popup
+This part is successfully completed when you see the following pop-up.

 ![](/_images/doc2/infor sso/SSO-file-saved-successfully.png){ loading=lazy }